Assessing imbalance in signed brain networks: Results

 \subsubsection{Assessing the brain (im)balance at the microscale}

-Let us, now, inspect the way negative links are arranged within projections: to this aim, one may consider the index named \emph{Strong Degree of Balance} (SDoB)~\cite{gallo2024testing} and quantifying the percentage of triads characterised by an even number of negative links, i.e. either zero or two - in other words, the ones that are balanced according to the Strong Balance Theory (SBT).
-Here, instead, we consider its complementary to $1$ and name it\footnote{A natural choice would have been that of naming it \emph{Strong Degree of Frustration} (SDoF); since, however, the triad $(---)$ is heavily under-expressed (see also fig.~\ref{fig:7}), the strong and weak versions practically coincide: we have, thus, avoided to explicitly distinguish between the two.
-Such an evidence has been also highlighted in~\cite{Luppi2024}, where it is reported that \emph{`[\dots] it is less likely that competitively-interacting neighbours of a node will themselves be interacting competitively [\dots]'}} \emph{Index of Brain Imbalance} (IBI): more quantitatively,
+Let us now inspect the arrangement of negative links within projections.
+To this aim, two choices are possible: (1) the first one amounts at considering the index named \emph{strong degree of balance}~\cite{gallo2024testing} and counting the triads characterised by an even number of negative links, i.e. either zero or two - in other words, the ones that are balanced according to the strong balance theory; (2) the second one amounts at considering the index named \emph{weak degree of balance}~\cite{gallo2024testing} and counting the triads characterised by zero, two or three negative links - in other words, the ones that are balanced according to the weak balance theory.

+The indices above induce two variants of the Index of Brain Imbalance (IBI - practically, their complementary to $1$), i.e. the \emph{Index of Strong Brain Imbalance}